Kesha Ram Hinsdale: Vermont Legislature

 Elected to the state House of Representatives at age 22 to represent the University District and Hill Section of Burlington, she represented the district from 2009 to 2016.
 She served as Clerk of the House General, Housing, and Affairs Committee from 2009 to 2011.
 She served as a member of the House Ways and Means Committee from 2011 to 2015.
 She served as the Vice Chair of the House Natural Resources Committee from 2015 to 2016.
 She led efforts to establish Abenaki tribal recognition, to create driver's privilege cards available to undocumented immigrants, to criminalize revenge porn and stalking, to establish energy siting standards, and to expand first-time homeownership tax credits.

 On October 11, 2015, Ram announced her candidacy for lieutenant governor of Vermont.
 The incumbent, Republican Phil Scott, had earlier announced that he would run for governor.
-On October 26, 2015, Ram held a campaign kickoff in Burlington that was attended by many House colleagues and former Governor Madeleine Kunin.
+On October 26, 2015, Ram held a campaign kickoff in Burlington that was attended by many House colleagues and former governor Madeleine Kunin.
 She was endorsed by U.S. Representatives Ami Bera and Annie McLane Kuster, as well as Democracy for America.
 She came in third in the primary, behind House Speaker Shap Smith and the winner, Senator David Zuckerman.

 In 2020, Ram ran for the Vermont Senate.
 In the primary, she finished second in the contest for the six at-large seats from Chittenden County.
 In the November general election, she finished third, and was one of five Democrats elected to the State Senate, along with one Progressive.

 In 2022, Ram won reelection to the Vermont Senate.
+In 2024 she was elected Vermont Senate majority leader.